 Likewise, remote meetings - with colleagues and clients alike - have become an everyday part of our working lives.
 The long-term effects of shifting to remote work will only become clearer in the fullness of time, but they’re possibly life-changing.
 There are few areas which are likely to be left untouched.

 One thing that’s already clear is that with remote working, employers have a much wider pool of talent to draw from.
 Previously, they were restricted to hiring people who lived within commuting distance of the workplace or were prepared to relocate.
 Now, they can hire from more or less anywhere (regardless of time zones).

 Video can therefore be a useful tool in training remote employees.
 But it’s also proving highly useful when training office-based workers, too.
+Online teaching is also a type of training video that's gaining a lot of traction now.
+Some online course platforms can turn training video content into a learning experience that can include quizzes, feedback, and more.
 Whether you’re training employees for mobile security, walking them through new software, or giving one-on-one feedback, video is an increasingly popular one.

 In this post, we’ll list seven of the top benefits of using video - including chat video and pre-recorded content - in the training process.
 Let’s get into it.

 If you’ve ever sat through a lengthy presentation or been asked to sift through a long written guide, you’ve probably had trouble retaining focus.
 Video can be much more engaging as a sales training tool, helping to keep users involved and interested, and retaining their attention - which helps to ensure they don’t miss anything important.

 The popularity of video tells us something important in this regard.
 Research has revealed that 78% of people watch videos online at least once a week, and 55% of those do so every day.
 Indeed, 72% of consumers prefer to learn about a product or service by watching a video.